DeepWok/pynqcaht/labs/lab1.md

 > Board part troubleshooting: If you are unable to find the PYNQ-Z1 board, refer to the troubleshooting section in [debug.md](../debug.md/#board-parts-not-found).
 Note that instead of clicking on `Boards`, you may also directly select from `Parts` the board part part (xc7z020-1clg400c).

-### Creating the block design
+### Step 2: Creating the block design

-1. On the column on the left hand side, click `Create Block Design`.
+On the column on the left hand side, click `Create Block Design`.
 You can leave the block design name as `design_1` for now.

 ![Create Block Design](/images/create_block_design.png)

-2. Add the Zynq7 processing system - this contains the interfaces to the dual ARM cores on the FPGA.
+Add the Zynq7 processing system - this contains the interfaces to the dual ARM cores on the FPGA.
 Inside the Zynq7 PS IP settings, there is a part which notes how many HP slave ports are needed (only one needed in this case, HP0).

 ![Add Zynq Processing System IP](/images/add_ip.png)

-3. Add the `Direct Memory Access` (DMA) block.
+Add the `Direct Memory Access` (DMA) block.

 ![Add AXI Direct Memory Access (DMA)](/images/dma.png)

-3.1 Double click on the `AXI DMA` block to customise it.
-3.2 Disable `Enable Scatter Gather Engine`,
-3.3 Maximise the size of the `Width of Buffer Length Register` to 26 bits.
-3.4 Press ok to exit the wizard.
+Double click on the `AXI DMA` block to customise it.
+Disable `Enable Scatter Gather Engine`.
+Maximise the size of the `Width of Buffer Length Register` to 26 bits.
+Press ok to exit the wizard.

-4. Add the FIR filter: Vivado provides a wizard called the `FIR Compiler` which helps you to design your own filter.
+Add the FIR filter: Vivado provides a wizard called the `FIR Compiler` which helps you to design your own filter.

 ![Add FIR Compiler Block](/images/fir_compiler.png)

-4.1.
 Create the FIR filter by specifying the coefficients.
 Double click on the FIR Compiler block to customise the IP, and paste in the following coefficients:
 ```
 -255, -260, -312, -288, -144, 153, 616, 1233, 1963, 2739, 3474, 4081, 4481, 4620, 4481, 4081, 3474, 2739, 1963, 1233, 616, 153, -144, -288, -312, -260, -255
 ```

-4.2 Next, on the `Channel Specification` tab: change the `Input Sampling Frequency` and the `Clock Frequency` to 100MHz.
+Next, on the `Channel Specification` tab: change the `Input Sampling Frequency` and the `Clock Frequency` to 100MHz.
 Thus each clock tick on the FPGA will feed one input to the FIR filter.

-4.3 On the Implementation tab: we should change the `Input Data Width` to 32 bits.
+On the Implementation tab: we should change the `Input Data Width` to 32 bits.
 We also want the output to have 32 bits, so select the `Output Rounding Mode` to `Non Symmetric Rounding Up` and then change the `Output Width` to 32 bits.

-4.4 In the `Interface` tab, we specify how this block should communicate on the AXI bus, in this case, we should enable `Output TREADY` and `TLAST` via `Packet Framing`.
+In the `Interface` tab, we specify how this block should communicate on the AXI bus, in this case, we should enable `Output TREADY` and `TLAST` via `Packet Framing`.
 It is slightly out of scope to read into the AXI Stream protocol, but if you are interested, you may want to read up on it.

-4.5 Press OK to end the customise IP wizard.
+Press OK to end the customise IP wizard.

-5. Connect the DMA to the FIR Compiler block:
+Connect the DMA to the FIR Compiler block:

-5.1 We connect the `M_AXIS_DATA` from the output of the FIR compiler to the `S_AXIS_S2MM` (Slave AXI interface for Stream-to-Memory-Mapped transfers) input port of the AXI DMA Block.
+We connect the `M_AXIS_DATA` from the output of the FIR compiler to the `S_AXIS_S2MM` (Slave AXI interface for Stream-to-Memory-Mapped transfers) input port of the AXI DMA Block.

-5.2 Then, we connect the `M_AXI_S2MM` (Master AXI interface for Stream-to-Memory-Mapped transfers) ouput port of the DMA to the `S_AXIS_DATA` input port of the FIR Compiler.
+Then, we connect the `M_AXI_S2MM` (Master AXI interface for Stream-to-Memory-Mapped transfers) ouput port of the DMA to the `S_AXIS_DATA` input port of the FIR Compiler.
 This allows us to feed a memory-mapped data format used by the DMA into the streaming input of signal data that the FIR compiler expects.

-5.3: Your block diagram should look like this:
+Your block diagram should look like this:
 ![DMA to FIR Compiler Connections](/images/dma_to_fir_connection.png)

-6. Now, we connect this up to the ZYNQ Processing System, so that the DMA can access the DDR Memory that is present in the PS.
+Now, we connect this up to the ZYNQ Processing System, so that the DMA can access the DDR Memory that is present in the PS.

-6.1 Double click the ZYNQ7 Processing System to edit it, and double click on the `High Performance AXI Slave Ports` to edit them.
-6.2 Enable one port, for example the `HP0` port.
-6.3 Then save and exit the customization.
+Double click the ZYNQ7 Processing System to edit it, and double click on the `High Performance AXI Slave Ports` to edit them.
+Enable one port, for example the `HP0` port.
+Then save and exit the customization.

 ![Zynq Block Design](/images/zynq-block-design.png)

-7. Run Block Automation
+Next, Run Block Automation.

 ![Block Automation](/images/block_automation.png)

-8. Run Connection Automation, Vivado intelligently maps input ports and output ports together.
+Also, Run Connection Automation - Vivado intelligently maps input ports and output ports together.
 Select all the ports in the tree view.

 ![Connection Automation](/images/connection_automation.png)

-9. Rename the `FIR Compiler` block to `fir`, and the `AXI DMA` block to `fir_dma`.
+Rename the `FIR Compiler` block to `fir`, and the `AXI DMA` block to `fir_dma`.
 This will make it cleaner to access in the Jupyter Notebook when we are utilising these accelerators.

 You should have a design that looks something like this:

 ![Final Block Design](/images/final_block_design.png)

 ### Exporting the hardware

-???

 ### Loading the overlay on Jupyter Notebook